flyonthewalldev/Rhythm/README.md

-# 🎵 Rhythm – AI-Powered Academic Scheduler
+# 🎵 PulsePlan – AI-Powered Academic Scheduler

-Rhythm is a mobile-first, AI-powered academic planning assistant that syncs with Canvas, Google Calendar, Apple Calendar (EventKit), and Outlook to generate personalized, adaptive schedules for students.
-Powered by GPT-4o and real-time data from your academic sources, Rhythm takes the stress out of time management so you can focus on what matters most.
+PulsePlan is a mobile-first, AI-powered academic planning assistant that syncs with Canvas, Google Calendar, Apple Calendar (EventKit), and Outlook to generate personalized, adaptive schedules for students.
+Powered by GPT-4o and real-time data from your academic sources, PulsePlan takes the stress out of time management so you can focus on what matters most.

 > 📱 Let your schedule find its rhythm.